Not A Stripper

 In another country, this level of disconnect would have people expecting a coup.

-I want to be funny too Like Jesus' General, who here comes up with a new way to get street potholes fixed.
+Jesus' General, who here comes up with a new way to get street potholes fixed.

 What?
 U.S. Warns Of Al Qaeda Threat This Summer (washingtonpost.com):